EmanAnjum02/Spark-Netflix-Analysis-2021148/README.md

 An **RDD** is a collection of data that Spark can process in parallel.
 It’s **fault-tolerant**, which means if something goes wrong, Spark can rebuild the data from the original source.
 Think of an RDD as a reliable, distributed collection that can be worked on simultaneously by multiple machines.

-### 🧠 **Lazy Evaluation**

-Spark doesn’t do anything until it absolutely has to.
-It waits until an action (like getting the result) is requested before it starts processing the data.
-This is called **lazy evaluation** and it helps Spark figure out the best way to run the tasks efficiently before actually doing any work.

 ### 🌍 **Fault Tolerance**

 Spark is great at **recovering from errors**.
 If a part of the data is lost or something goes wrong, Spark can rebuild the lost data from the original source.
 It makes sure your analysis keeps running smoothly without any data getting lost.

-### 🏗️ **DAG (Directed Acyclic Graph)**

-Spark uses a **DAG** (a diagram that shows the steps in a task) to figure out the best way to run your operations.
-This helps Spark run tasks in the best order to get the results you want, without unnecessary steps, and also allows it to recover quickly if there’s a problem.

 ---